oliviawestmacottssw/SSW.Rules.Content/rules/management---is-your-client-clear-on-the-definition-of-a-bug/rule.md

 ---

-The answer to this question can make or break contracts.
+​The answer to this question can make or break contracts.
 We think that it's such a fundamental issue it has to be captured clearly.
-This is how we strictly define a bug. <br>
+This is how we strictly define a bug. <br>​

 ![](bug-feature.png)